 About Mike Schade

 Don’t forget to watch the fun and informative video by CHEJ!
-Please click on banner below to view!
+Please click on the banner below to view!

 SafBaby put together a list of safe toy manufacturers for our reader’s convenience.
 PVC-free and Lead-free Toy Manufacturers* we know and recommend:

 Edushape – Green Toys – Lego – Olli – Plan Toys – Sevi – Spielstabil – Tiny Love – Trudi – Wonderworld Toys – Wow!
 Toys

 *Packaging may contain PVC.
 Please always check with Manufacturer if you’re unsure!